leoruhland/webcomposer/README.md

 Access in the browser: `http://example.com/webcomposer/index.php`.

-Provide auth password ( admin / w3bC0mp053R )
+Provide user and password ( admin / w3bC0mp053R )

 You should change the password of your file in the first lines of the index.php.